Dobiasd/articles/how_i_got_rid_of_the_crosstalk_in_my_headset.md

 ![plug_standards](how_i_got_rid_of_the_crosstalk_in_my_headset/plug_standards.jpg)

 So after un-insulating the strands in the cable going to the headset, I connected them to separate plugs with terminal blocks.
-(You can, of course, do this much more nicely and compact by soldering, maybe even directly in the headset, replacing the cable completely.)
+(You can, of course, do this much more nicely and compactly by soldering, maybe even directly in the headset, replacing the cable completely.)

 ![terminal_blocks](how_i_got_rid_of_the_crosstalk_in_my_headset/terminal_blocks.jpg)

-Then, putting this all into some custom made case with strain relief,
+Then, putting this all into some custom-made case with strain relief,

 ![strain_relief](how_i_got_rid_of_the_crosstalk_in_my_headset/strain_relief.jpg)